 Figure 5 presents the concrete syntax of our relational assertion logic.
-This logic extends a non-relational assertion logic with relational formulas, which then allow us to reason about the validity of relational boolean expressions in relate statements.
-Its presentation follows Benton's style in his Relational Hoare Logic [7].
+This logic extends a nonrelational assertion logic with relational formulas, which then allows us to reason about the validity of relational boolean expressions in relate statements.
+Its presentation follows the style of Benton's Relational Hoare Logic [7].